betfair-datascientists/betfair-datascientists.github.io/src/docs/index.md

 - [Staking Plans and Strategies](https://www.betfair.com.au/hub/better-betting/betting-principles/basic-principles/staking-plans-and-strategies/)
 - [Staking and Money Management](https://www.betfair.com.au/hub/better-betting/betsmart-education/wagering-and-fundamentals/staking-and-money-management/)

-!!! note "Some extra info"
+!!! info "Some extra info"
     There are a lot of people who use data, models and automation to make a living out of professional betting.
 Here are some of their stories, and some extra tools to help you develop your own strategy.

 ---